 The analysis in this report is based on interviews that Working Group members conducted with regulated firms in their respective jurisdictions, on meetings between a small subgroup and nearly two dozen market participants, and on a survey of Joint Forum members to identify supervisory concerns.
-The Working Group submitted this report to the Joint Forum in February 2008.
+It was released for consultation from April until May, 2008 and the final report was presented to the Joint Forum in June 2008.